se-for-sci/se-for-sci.github.io/content/week09/compiled.md

 ## Step 1: Getting the compiler

 Just like downloading the interpreter in an interpreted language, compiled languages require you to download a compiler.
 Unlike interpreted languages, however, only the developer needs the download.
-You can probably get the Rust compilers directly; however, most developers prefer `rustup`, which is a tool that gets Rust compilers for you, allowing you to control the version.
+You can probably get the Rust compilers directly; however, most developers prefer `rustup`, which is a tool that gets Rust compilers for you, allowing you to control the version, and request the nightly features.
+You can go to <https://rustup.rs/> for general instructions on how to get it.

-Brew users can `brew install rustup` and then follow the instructions to get the latest version, or just `brew install rust` and accept whatever version was given.
+Brew users can `brew install rustup` and then follow the instructions to get the latest version, or just `brew install rust` and accept whatever version was given (usually the latest version).
 The main tool that you get with `rust` besides the compiler (`rustc`) is `cargo`, its package manager.

+It is also possible to get rust via Conda from the conda-forge channel.
+This will come with `rustc` and `cargo` as well, and is usually the latest version.
+If you use one of the conda family (conda, mamba, micromamba, pixi, etc), then feel free to try this method.
+Rustup is not available via conda.

 ## Step 1.5: Try compiling a little file